 TWO MORE THINGS: When you visit Facebook from your personal profile, your blog page will now show up in the navigation on the left.
 All you have to do is click to view your page and the notifications specific to the page.

 Also, when you post something on the fan page, it will show up as your blog name, not your real name.
-However, if you are going to visit another page or profile and you want to comment from your blog name instead of your personal profile, you’ll need to go to the admin panel, click Manage, and select “Use Facebook as [blog name].”
-To switch back, click the blog name in the upper right (on the blue bar at the top), then click Manage and “Use Facebook as [your name].”
+However, if you are going to visit another page or profile and you want to comment from your blog name instead of your personal profile, you’ll need to go to the top of the screen, click the little gear icon on the blue Facebook bar, and select “Use Facebook as [blog name].”
+To switch back, go back to the blue bar, click the down arrow on the far right, and choose “Use Facebook as [your name].”